 Today we talk about Stages of Grief.
 Miracle stories emphasise the stages of disbelief and confusion.

 Instead of responding emotionally, the bereaved may jump straight to praying.
 They pray to a particular saint for a miracle.
-In many stories, preparations for the dead body have begun while the parents pray for a miracle.
+In many of these stories, preparations for the dead body have begun while the parents pray for a miracle.

 In every miracle story, someone related to the dying child prays to a saint.
 Perhaps this is not a direct prayer, but a way of thinking.
 In the Medieval era, the practice of using your mind to voice another prayer while reciting a standard prayer was recommended.

 Sometimes before the prayer there is a lot-casting scene in which the characters learn which Saint may step in to help.
 All of this can be doing without a church leader in attendance.
 This is lay people’s business.
 Religious people had use of texts such as ars moriendi (a manual for dying which was popular back then) but laypeople constructed their own prayers to use at time of death.

 Parents make a votive promise. (“Bring our child back to life and we will give God this, do this for God…) A bargain.

 Although people know that God can grant miracles as he pleases, they don’t complain to him that their child’s life was too short or accuse him of taking their child when he shouldn’t.
 It is accepted that death is part of God’s mysterious plan.
 (I also wonder if this is avoided – in the stories, at least – on the assumption you don’t throw accusation at someone from whom you need a big favour.)

 The child comes back to life.

 But Medieval miracles are a lengthy process.
 They don’t happen in an instant.
 Life may be regained limb by limb.
 Infants are the exception to gradual resurrection: they immediately start suckling again.

 This part of the story often drills down on specific detail with the purpose of creating believability: names of witnesses, specific villages, occupations of those present etc.